wasim919/AuctioningAPI/readme.md

-# Team Messaging App
+# Auction Site

-> The purpose of this app is to allow communication b/w people within an organisation.
+> The purpose of this app is to provide an auctioning platform for the people

 ## Usage